-UHack is the University of Tasmania’s annual weekend-long event involving cross-functional teams working to create an innovation, business plan and pitch video to be presented to our panel of online judges.
+UHack is the University of Tasmania’s annual weekend-long event involving cross-disciplinary teams working to create an innovative business plan and pitch video to be presented to our panel of online judges.

-Free to enter with cash and prizes up for grabs, as well as mentoring from industry leaders, team-building opportunities, and the potential to turn your idea into a reality!
+UHack is free to enter, with cash and other prizes, as well as mentoring from industry leaders, team-building opportunities, and the potential to turn your idea into a reality!

 Whether you are a student or not, enter as an individual (we’ll help you team up) or assemble a team, identify a problem, and pitch your idea!

 A hackathon is any event of short duration where people come together to solve problems.